CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

     ![Resource groups is highlighted in the Azure services list.](media/1.18.png "Azure services")

-1. Click on the Manage icon->Integration Runtimes.
-Select SSISIR and click Start.
+1. Select SSISIR and click Start.
 If it cannot be started, delete the SSISIR integration runtime and follow the below steps to create a new SSIS integration runtime.

 1. Select **New** to create an Azure-SSIS IR and open the Integration runtime setup pane.